cmhh/seasadj/README.md

 val res: Try[Adjustment] = Adjustor.adjust(ap)
 ```

-An `Adjustment` object consists of two maps: `series` containing all time series components, and `diagnostics` containing all diagnostic.
+An `Adjustment` object consists of two maps: `series` containing all time series components, and `diagnostics` containing all diagnostic measures.
 So, for example, to extract the seasonally adjusted series:

 ```scala
 scala> res.foreach(r => println(r.getSeries("sa")))